-A skill assessment is a survey done online or during an interview to conduct ratings aimed to measure skill and knowledge.
-Skill assessment topics are either focused to support a program, like diversity, or the assessment covers all skills for a job role.
-Skill assessments provide data showing who knows what and identifies gaps where training may be needed to maximize the growth and potential of the individual or group.
+A skills assessment is a survey or interview measuring skill and knowledge.
+We recommend a 1-5 Likert scale where 1 is emerging, and 5 is mastery.
+Skill assessment reports help leaders visualize who knows what and identifies gaps where training may be needed to maximize the growth and potential of the individual.

 Why skill assessments matter

-Skill assessment reports helps users clearly understand the skills expected for their role and measure their abilities on those topics.
-For many users, self-awareness is a key result.
-The other key result is clarity around skill gaps in terms of what’s expected.
-Solving gaps helps the organization and also energizes the individual who can better meet the demands of their work.
+Skill Assessments are an ideal way to collect data to inform and guide training investments.
+Addressing skill gaps helps the organization but also energizes the staff who can better meet the demands of their work.
 Benefits include a more capable, energized and productive staff.
 Skill gaps found in many people may be hurting your organizational morale and performance.
-Skill Assessments are an ideal way to collect data to inform and guide training investments.

 There is a simple four-step process to running a successful skills assessment:

-- Validate the model(s) – Send the model to a handful of insider cohorts to gain feedback and iterate on ideas that improve the model.
-Conduct one on ones, send spreadsheets and survey tools to collect the data from your team members.
+- Collect the data – One on ones, spreadsheets, and survey tools can be used to collect the data from your team members.
 Make sure someone is available to answer questions that may arise.